theintern/intern/CONTRIBUTING.md

 ### Dev scripts

-Intern uses a number of `npm` scripts to manage the development process.
+Intern uses a number of `pnpm` scripts to manage the development process.
 The most commonly used ones are:

 - `clean` - clean up build artifacts
 - `build` - build the Intern package and the API documentation data
-- `start` - start an Intern test server for use with the browser client
 - `test` - build Intern and run Node-based unit tests
 - `test:<browser>` - run unit and functional tests in `<browser>` (chrome, edge, firefox, safari)